mlswg/mls-protocol/draft-ietf-mls-protocol.md

 psk_secret     = psk_secret[n]
 ~~~~~

-The `index` field in `PSKLabel` corresponds to the index of the PSK in the `psk`
+Here `0` represents the all-zero vector of length KDF.Nh.
+The `index` field in
+`PSKLabel` corresponds to the index of the PSK in the `psk` array, while the
-array, while the `count` field contains the total number of PSKs.
-In other
+`count` field contains the total number of PSKs.
+In other words, the PSKs are
-words, the PSKs are chained together with KDF.Extract invocations, as follows:
+chained together with KDF.Extract invocations, as follows:

 ~~~~~
                 0                                   0       = psk_secret_[0]